AdobeDocs/campaign.en/help/v8/start/ims-migration.md

 ## Am I impacted?{#ims-imacts}

-If you are using Campaign APIs, you need to migrate your technical operator to Adobe Developer Console as detailed below.
+If you are using Campaign APIs, you need to migrate your technical operator(s) to Adobe Developer Console as detailed below.

 ## How to migrate?{#ims-migration-procedure}